 Getting Started

-CutCue works with all major audio formats and exports markers compatible with Premiere Pro, DaVinci Resolve, and Final Cut Pro via FCPXML and EDL.
+CutCue works with all major audio formats and exports markers compatible with Premiere Pro (CSV), DaVinci Resolve (XML), and Vegas Pro (C Script).
 Plans start at €29 per month, with 1 credit per minute of audio processed.

 If you edit Twitch VODs or YouTube streams regularly, the time savings typically cover the plan cost within the first project.